Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Do this with a rough estimate using your current knowledge of how an appliance operates.
 For instance, if you use your dishwasher once a week and it tends to run for about one hour and a half.

 Other appliances won’t be as easy to assess.
 Appliances like refrigerators that seem to be on constantly actually throttle energy needs to maintain internal temperatures.
+Also, a coffee maker/coffee machine uses about 1000 watts.

 Alternatively, you could keep a log to take the guesswork out of how often you run your appliances.
-A simple notebook or app on your phone makes it easy to jot down how often you’ve run the washing machine, dryer, dishwasher, and other home appliances.
+A simple notebook or app on your phone makes it easy to jot down how often you’ve run the washing machine, clothes dryer, dishwasher, and other home appliances.

 2. Find Out The Wattage of Each Appliance